-Metric and imperial versions of the Rotation Stage are offered individually to meet the needs of applications whose designs require multiple networked Elliptec resonant motor products, or applications that do not require the other components included in the ELL8K(/M) bundles.
+This Rotation Stage is offered to meet the needs of applications whose designs require multiple networked Elliptec resonant motor products, or applications that do not require the other components included in the ELL8K/M bundle.

-The ELL8(/M) rotation stage possesses a Ø50.0 mm top surface functionalized with 37 threaded holes [8-32 (M4) with 6 mm deep threads].
+The ELL8/M rotation stage possesses a Ø50.0 mm top surface functionalized with 37 tapped M4 mounting holes with 6 mm deep threads.
 Details describing the dimensions, including the spacing of the threaded holes, and other specifications of the stage are given in the Specs tab.
 Please contact us to discuss customizing the rotation stage, or to arrange to purchase mounting brackets with the stage.

 The PCB of the rotation stage incorporates a male 8-pin Picoflex connector (header).
-Each ELL8(/M) stage ships with the female 8-pin Picoflex connector (receptacle) that mates with the connector (header) on the board.
+Each ELL8/M stage ships with the female 8-pin Picoflex connector (receptacle) that mates with the connector (header) on the board.